The Inca Rail Journey to Machu Picchu

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World, 4 Classes, Inca Rail

 Peru Rail is known for their bright blue trains ~ which is the primary difference between them & Inca Rail.
-In order from cheapest to most expensive, here are there four train classes: the Expedition Train ($50+), Vistadome (more panoramic windows), the Sacred Valley Train (starts in Urubamba, & offers dining car & Observatory), & finally, the Belmond Hiram Bingham Train (1920’s-style, dining, drinks, & live music ~ but with a more limited schedule).
+In order from cheapest to most expensive, they’ve got: Expedition Train, Vistadome (more panoramic windows), Sacred Valley Train (starts in Urubamba, & offers a dining car & Observatory).

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World